 Until now, this book has focused on the treatment children receive from parents and other caregivers.
-This section deals with the treatment they can expect to receive from another set of adults central to their lives-their teachers.
+This section deals with the treatment they can expect to receive from another set of adults central to their lives-their early care providers - and what we, as providers, can do to support parents of young children.